mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/creating-konvoy-cluster-aws/index.md

 - **Kubernetes Version**: The initial version of Kubernetes to install on the cluster.
 - **Name**: A display name for referencing the cluster.

-Now select the preconfigured /ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-static-credentials/) (or [AWS role credentials](/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/)) to display the remaining options specific to AWS.
+Select the preconfigured [AWS infrastructure provider](/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-static-credentials/) (or [AWS role credentials](/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/)) to display the remaining options specific to AWS.

 - **Region**: Select the datacenter region to reveal selectable Availability Zones.
 - **Availability Zones**: Indicates the availability zones to use for cluster provisioning.